alechewitt/monorepo-template/README.md

 # Monorepo Template - React + Node.js

-A production-ready monorepo template that combines a React frontend with a Node.js/Express backend in a single repository.
-This template is optimized for easy deployment to Heroku while maintaining a clean development experience.
+A monorepo template that combines a React frontend with a Node.js/Express backend in a single repository.
+This template is optimized for easy and fast deployment to Heroku while maintaining a clean development experience.

 Demo: [https://cryptic-atoll-43628-af717b411752.herokuapp.com/](https://cryptic-atoll-43628-af717b411752.herokuapp.com/)